Mr. Michael Imsic

 During his graduate studies, he focused mainly on novel applications of acoustics for pumping in microfluidic systems and methods for modular microfluidic assembly.
 Sean came to Melbourne in early 2011 as a postdoctoral fellow in the MicroNanophysics Research Laboratory (MNRL) under Professors James Friend (UCSD) and Leslie Yeo (RMIT), where he worked to develop surface acoustic wave actuators for a variety of microfluidic applications.

-In his spare time, you will find Sean using his skills in precision engineering for far more romantic endevours - making and playing classical guitars.
+In his spare time, you will find Sean in his workshop where he makes and repairs guitars.

 Mr. Bernie Orelup